If you’re looking for an alternative to the Dropbox client application, you should try what the Maestral app offers.

 Autostart on Login

-File syncing should happen in the background and should require as little user interaction as possible.
+File syncing should happen in the background and require as little user interaction as possible.
 Therefore, both the GUI and the daemon provide options to start on login.

 The settings panel provides a checkbox to start the GUI on login.
 The CLI includes an equivalent command which will create the appropriate systemd (Linux) or launchd (macOS) entry to start the Maestral daemon with the selected config on login.